• News

 His lawyers also say that, whilst being told his charges, 29-year-old García was threatened by the ICE with further deportation to Uganda.

-As per Sky News, the filing states that whilst being held at Putnam County Jail last week, the father was forced to reject an offer to be deported to Costa Rica.
+As per Sky News, the filing states that whilst being held at Putnam County Jail last week, the father rejected an offer to be deported to Costa Rica in exchange for a guilty plea to the charges held against him.

 On the same day the Uganda threat was made, Donald Trump's administration reportedly 'informed Mr Ábrego that he has until first thing Monday morning - precisely when he must report to ICE's Baltimore Field Office - to accept a plea in exchange for deportation to Costa Rica, or else that offer will be off the table forever'.